-Symbol Pin Туре Description DIP40 TQFP44 PLCC44 ĒĀ 31 29 35 I External Access Enable : $\overline{EA}$ must be connected to $V{SS}$ in order to enable the device to fetch code from the external program memory. $\overline{EA}$ must be strapped to $V{DD}$ for internal program execution.
-However, Security lock level 4 will disable $\overline{EA}$ , and program execution is only possible from internal program memory.
-The $\overline{EA}$ pin can tolerate a high voltage of 12 V. ALE/ PROG 30 27 33 I/O Address Latch Enable: ALE is the output signal for latching the low byte of the address during an access to external memory.
+Symbol Pin Туре Description DIP40 TQFP44 PLCC44 RST 9 4 10 I Reset : While the oscillator is running, a HIGH logic state on this pin for two machine cycles will reset the device.
+If the PSEN pin is driven by a HIGH-to-LOW input transition while the RST input pin is held HIGH, the device will enter the external host mode, otherwise the device will enter the normal operation mode. ĒĀ 31 29 35 I External Access Enable : \overline{EA} must be connected to V {SS} in order to enable the device to fetch code from the external program memory. \overline{EA} must be strapped to V {DD} for internal program execution.
+The \overline{EA} pin can tolerate a high voltage of 12 V. ALE/PROG 30 27 33 I/O Address Latch Enable: ALE is the output signal for latching the low byte of the address during an access to external memory.
 This pin is also the programming pulse input (PROG) for flash programming.
-Normally the ALE [1] is emitted at a constant rate of 1⁄2 the crystal frequency [2] and can be used for external timing and clocking.
+Normally the ALE ^[1] is emitted at a constant rate of 1 / 6 the crystal frequency ^[2] and can be used for external timing and clocking.
 One ALE pulse is skipped during each access to external data memory.
-However, if AO is set to '1', ALE is disabled.
-NC - 6, 17, 28, 39 1, 12, 23, 34 I/O No Connect XTAL1 19 15 21 I Crystal 1 : Input to the inverting oscillator amplifier and input to the internal clock generator circuits.
-XTAL2 18 14 20 0 Crystal 2: Output from the inverting oscillator amplifier. $V{DD}$ 40 38 44 I Power supply V SS 20 16 22 I Ground
+However, if AO is set to '1', ALE is disabled. n.c. - 6, 17, 28, 39 1, 12, 23, 34 I/O not connected XTAL1 19 15 21 I Crystal 1 : Input to the inverting oscillator amplifier and input to the internal clock generator circuits.
+XTAL2 18 14 20 0 Crystal 2: Output from the inverting oscillator amplifier.
+V {DD} 40 38 44 I Power supply V {SS} 20 16 22 I Ground